slimtoolkit/slim/README.md

 Tools:

-* `gox` - Must install it if you want to use the build scripts (not required if you want to do native builds).
-See `https://github.com/mitchellh/gox` for more details.
 * `govendor` - Should install if you intend to add/change dependencies (you can still manage dependencies manually if want).
 See `https://github.com/kardianos/govendor` for more details.
 * `golint` - Optional tool for code analysis.
 See `https://github.com/golang/lint` for more details.